horagediya/Techzette/README.md

 # Techzette
-As the project for the Cloud Computing module in 4th semester, developed a cloud-based web application for users to buy laptops and computer accessories from various shops/companies in Techzette along with a function to build their PC from any of the above shops/companies.
-Also, users can sell their products by registering as individual sellers or a company.
+As part of the Cloud Computing module in the fourth semester, I created a cloud-based web application that allows users to buy laptops and computer accessories from various shops/companies in Techzette, as well as a function that allows them to design their own PC from any of the aforementioned shops/companies.
+Users can also sell their items by registering as individuals or businesses.

-There are 2 main sections in Techzette.

-1. Laptops and Accessories.
+Techzette is divided into two pieces.

-Users can create their accounts and register with Techzette as a buyer or individual sellers.
-Buyers can buy laptops and other computer accessories from registered individual sellers while sellers can post their products.
+Laptops and accessories are available.
+Users may establish accounts and register with Techzette as buyers or vendors.
+Buyers may purchase laptops and other computer equipment from registered individual merchants, while sellers can advertise their wares.

-1. Partners and PC build.
-Users can also create their accounts through this section as buyers or partners(for tech companies) and to build their PC.
+Partners and PC construct.
+Users can also create profiles as purchasers or partners (for IT businesses) and build their PCs through this section.
+.
 This section allows users to build a PC with any computer part from any partner.
 Also, this section helps users to choose their favorite shop/company(partner) and buy products from them.

 There are 2 payment methods.